The KAZZ-Sonobeat Connection

 Soon after buying KAZZ, Lopez hired Gib Divine as station manager.
 Divine had extensive experience producing English-Spanish language courses on audio tape for high schools and colleges, which would come in handy under Lopez.
-Divine immediately dropped KAZZ's big band and jazz format that had launched the station in 1958 in favor of a block programming format, hoping musical diversity would attract more advertisers.
+Divine immediately dropped KAZZ's big band and jazz format that had launched the station in 1957 in favor of a block programming format, hoping musical diversity would attract more advertisers.
 At Lopez's request, Divine added a Latino music block to start each morning.
-The typical KAZZ broadcast day in mid-1964 included blocks featuring Spanish pop hits, easy listening and pop standards by artists such as Mantovani and Sinatra, a smattering of light classical music, entire showtune albums, folk, country, and jazz.
+The typical KAZZ broadcast day in mid-1964 included blocks featuring Spanish-language pop hits, easy listening and pop standards by artists such as Mantovani and Sinatra, a smattering of light classical music, entire showtune and movie soundtrack albums, folk, country, and jazz.
 Unlike many AM radio stations that were limited to a sunrise-to-sunset broadcast day to avoid nighttime atmospheric interference with each other, all FM stations were licensed for 'round-the-clock operation.
-Nonetheless, to save money and because the all-night audience for FM radio was low, in fall 1964, KAZZ's broadcast day was 6 AM to 1 AM.
+Nonetheless, to save money and because the all-night audience for FM radio was low at the time, in fall 1964, KAZZ's broadcast day was 6 AM to 1 AM.
 Having briefly flirted with a jazz and folk program from 1 AM to 6 AM in late 1965, on January 1, 1967, KAZZ began 24 hour programming featuring what program director Sam Hallman described as "controlled" top 40 music with a little folk thrown in for good measure.
 This time, the 24-hour format stuck but soon the rock and folk gave way to an all night R&B program.